GoogleContainerTools/kpt-functions-catalog/examples/set-namespace-simple/README.md

-# set-namespace: Simple Example
+# set-namespace: Simple example

 ### Overview

-This example demonstrates how to declaratively run [`set-namespace`] function to adds or replaces the `.metadata.namespace` field on all resources except for those known to be cluster-scoped.
+This example demonstrates how to run [`set-namespace`] function to replace the  `namespace` resource type in a variety of KRM resources.

 ### Fetch the example package